TimSC/iso8601lib/README.md

 # cppiso8601
-Parsing a subset of cppiso8601 datetimes, dates and times in C++
+Parsing a subset of iso8601 datetimes, dates and times in C++

-Only a subset of ISO 8601 is implemented.

-Only datetimes, dates or times are handled.
+Only a subset of ISO 8601 is implemented: certain datetimes, dates or times are handled.
 Timezone is supported.
 Output tm struct is in UTC.

 No week formats.
 No "representation with reduced accuracy".